peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 _Doppler broadening_ occurs due to Doppler shift in frequency as observed by a moving molecule.
 It has a normal (Gaussian) shape.
-Doppler broadening is relative strongest in the upper atmosphere.
+Doppler broadening is the dominant form of broadening in the upper atmosphere.

-_Pressure broadening_ is the most important type of broadening to atmospheric physics.
+_Pressure broadening_ is the most important type of broadening to atmospheric radiative transfer.
 It occurs due to collisions between molecules, which impose a finite time limit on absorption and emission of a monochromatic EM wave.

 Effects of all three types of broadening are combined together to produce a characteristic _line shape_ of an absorbtion line.
-Line shape is defined as function f(ν), such that:
+Line shape is defined as function $f(\nu)$, such that the absorption coefficient of an isolated line is:

 $$
 k_\nu = Sf(\nu)
 $$

-where S is the strength of a line.
+where $S$ is the line strength.
 The shape function itself is normalised to
 unity:

 $$
 \int_0^\infty f(\nu) \mathrm{d}\nu = 1
 $$

+Pressure broadening is described by the *Lorents line shape*,  Doppler broadening by the *Doppler line shape*, and together they are described by the *Voigt line shape*.

 ### Pressure Broadening

 Molecules in the atmosphere collide with each other at very high frequency.
-Every time a collision happens any absorption or emission process which is underway is interrupted.
-When a stimulation by a monochromatic wave is limited to a finite amount of time, this is equivalent to stimulation by a rage of frequencies, which can be reconstructed by performing Fourier transform on the amplitude function.
+Every time a collision happens any absorption or emission process under way is interrupted.
+When a stimulation by a monochromatic wave is limited to a finite amount of time, this is equivalent to stimulation by a range of frequencies, which can be reconstructed by performing Fourier transform on the amplitude function.
 By taking into account the statistical distribution of time between collisions (Poisson distribution), we can calculate the relative probability of absorpiton/emission at every frequency.